rsverhagen94/TUD-Collaborative-AI-2023/README.md

 - The normal human can rescue mildly injured victims alone.
 - The normal human can carry only one victim at the same time.
 ## Installation
 Download or clone this repository and the required dependencies listed in the 'requirements.txt' file.
-We recommend using Python 3.8 or higher and creating a virtual environment for this project.
+We recommend the use of Python 3.8 or 3.9, and to create a virtual environment for this project.
 You can use the following step by step installation steps after cloning or downloading this repository:
 - Install the required dependencies through 'pip install -r requirements.txt'.
 - Launch the human-agent teamwork task by running main.py.
 - You will be asked to enter which task type to run: